-Juvenile Programming and Placement Unit:
+Juvenile Programming Center:

-Officers can also refer youth for services available at the Probation Department's Juvenile Programming Unit (JPU).
-The JPU utilizes support, counseling, and training through evidence-based practices to reduce criminal behavior for a safer community.
-The JPU is designed to offer youth a respectful and safe environment for individualized treatment of criminogenic needs by using evidence-based and cognitive behavioral treatment models with fidelity.
+Probation Officers can refer youth for services available at the Probation Department's Juvenile Programming Center (JPC).
+The JPC utilizes support, counseling, and training through evidence-based practices to reduce criminal behavior for a safer community.
+The JPC is designed to offer youth a respectful and safe environment for individualized treatment of criminogenic needs by using evidence-based and cognitive behavioral treatment models with fidelity.
 The treatment provided promotes accountability, development of attainable goals, and a framework for making positive changes in personal values for increased success and reduced recidivism.